-A local lad who has been on the club’s books since 2006, Insigne may be about to play his final match for Napoli this month.
-Carlo Ancelotti insists he will not stand in the Italian’s way if he wants to leave this summer, with several clubs around Europe monitoring the situation closely.
+A local lad who has been on the club’s books since 2006, Insigne could have played his final match for Napoli.
+Carlo Ancelotti has insisted he will not stand in the Italian’s way if he wants to leave this summer, with several clubs around Europe monitoring the situation closely.

-The pint-sized wide man has struck 14 goals in all competition this term, which is the same figure he managed under Maurizio Sarri in 2017/18.
-A speedy and tricky dribbler, Insigne also has an eye for a pass – no Napoli player has made more key passes per game than the 27-year-old (2.3) this season.
+The pint-sized wide man struck 14 goals in all competition last term, which is the same figure he managed under Maurizio Sarri in 2017/18.
+A speedy and tricky dribbler, Insigne also has an eye for a pass – no Napoli player made more key passes per game than the 27-year-old (2.3) last season.

 21. Marcus Rashford (Manchester United)

-Like many of his Manchester United team-mates, Rashford has had an up-and-down campaign.
+Like many of his Manchester United team-mates, Rashford had an up-and-down campaign last time out.
 He only started five Premier League games before Christmas as Jose Mourinho routinely restricted him to substitute appearances, before taking centre stage with nine goals in 19 matches as Ole Gunnar Solskjaer made him the team’s focal point.

 His form faded as the season entered its final stretch, and there have been calls for him to kick on next term.
-There’s no doubting Rashford’s ability, though, and the 21-year-old will hope to continue his positive run of performances for England in the Nations League Finals.
+There’s no doubting Rashford’s ability, though, and the 21-year-old undoubtedly has the ability to dominate defences in 2019/20.

 20. Marco Asensio (Real Madrid)

-It’s fair to say that Asensio hasn’t exactly set the Santiago Bernabeu alight this year, although the same can be said for the majority of his team-mates.
-Just one La Liga goal in 29 appearances is a poor return for a player of his talent, but the Spaniard showed last season why he deserves to be considered among the leading forwards on the planet.
+It’s fair to say that Asensio didn't set the Santiago Bernabeu alight last season, although the same can be said for the majority of his team-mates.
+Just one La Liga goal in 30 appearances was a poor return for a player of his talent, but the Spaniard showed the previous campaign why he deserves to be considered among the leading forwards on the planet.

 Capable of playing on either flank, the former Las Palmas man is dynamic in transition and adept at exploiting pockets of space in the final third.
-If Madrid are willing to sell him this summer, he won’t be short of suitors.
+If Madrid do decide to sell him this summer, he won’t be short of suitors.